 - a) Make sure the battery has a full charge.
-See section 5.1.3 for charging instructions. - b) Be sure the throttle control is midway between the "SLOW" and "FAST" positions, and the choke is in the "ON" position for a cold engine or the "OFF" position for a warm engine. - c) Make sure there is fuel in the fuel tank and that the fuel valve is open. - d) Operator must be in the seat. - e) Make sure the parking brake is set and motion control levers are moved out (neutral lock position).
+See section 5.1.3 for charging instructions. - b) Be sure the throttle control and choke are in the correct positions.
+See section 4.3.2. - c) Make sure there is fuel in the fuel tank and that the fuel valve is open. - d) Make sure the parking brake is set and motion control levers are moved out (neutral lock position). - e) Check that the PTO is disengaged.

-- f) Check that the blades are disengaged. - g) For 31 HP Daihatsu Gas units Check that the spark plug wires are properly connected. - h) Check for loose or faulty wiring connections. - i) Check for corrosion at all wiring connections.
+- For 31 HP Daihatsu Gas units Check that the spark plug wires are properly connected. - g) Check for loose or faulty wiring connections. - h) Check for corrosion at all wiring connections.
 Even minor corrosion may cause a faulty connection.
 Clean connector terminals thoroughly with electrical contact cleaner; apply dielectric grease and reconnect.